Welcome to JCapper

 Getting Started

 There is a world of information presented within the Program.
 The best way to learn is to pick ONE topic and work "hands on" with the program until you understand that topic.
 Then move on to the next topic.
-It is highly recommended that you learn the material in the order presented below in the JCapper 101 for Demo Users Class Outline.
+It is highly recommended that you learn the material in the order presented below in the JCapper 101 Class Outline.

 JCapper 101 Audio & Video

-All of the JCapper Videos are available online at:
+The JCapper BASIC Videos are here at:

 http://www.JCapper.com/Podcasts/JCapper_Podcasts.html